kmwtechnology/lucille/doc/site/content/en/docs/getting-started/why-lucille.md

 **Sub-second real-time indexing latency is a hard requirement.** Streaming mode is continuous, but documents still route through Kafka, through a Worker pipeline, and through a batching Indexer.
 That chain adds latency.
 Dedicated CDC-to-search pipelines using native Kafka Connect sink connectors can deliver lower end-to-end latency for latency-critical use cases.

-**The source system is a SaaS business application without a built-in connector.** Lucille's connector catalog is small compared to Airbyte's 300+ sources.
+**The source system is a SaaS business application without a built-in connector.** Lucille's connector catalog is small compared to Airbyte's 600+ connectors.
 If you need to ingest from Salesforce, HubSpot, Zendesk, or Confluence, you will need to write a connector.
 Writing a connector is straightforward Java, but it is not zero effort.

 **A visual workflow editor is required.** Lucille pipelines are defined in HOCON configuration files.
 There is no drag-and-drop UI, no graphical pipeline designer, and no self-hosted monitoring dashboard for historical run data.
 If non-technical users need to own the pipeline definition, this is a real gap.